How can we help you?

 Here are a few of the questions we frequently hear, but you probably have some of your own.
 Please don't hesitate to call us at (859) 277-1189 or fill out our convenient online contact form.

 Fear of pain is usually the first thing that comes to mind when thinking of any dental service.
-The good news with implant dentistry is that it typically requires less dental anesthetic to place an implant than it does to have a simple filling done.
+The good news with implant dentistry in the 40504 area is that it typically requires less dental anesthetic to place an implant than it does to have a simple filling done.
 Most implants are placed with proper numbing localized to the area of the implant, however certain sleep/sedation dentistry options are also available.

 Avoid smoking, keep blood sugar under control if diabetic, and take all Rx medications.
 And of course, call us with any questions or concerns.

 The first step is to set up a consultation appointment with Dr. Jones.
-At this appointment Dr. Jones will review all aspects of implant dentistry with the patient.
+At this appointment Dr. Jones will review all aspects of implant dentistry in Lexington, KY with the patient.
 A CBCT (3D scan) will be taken of the patient to evaluate the patient’s bone and see if implants are an option.
 A financial presentation will also be given to the patient by one of our treatment coordinators to help the patients better understand their insurance and various payment options.